The Ultimate Guide to

-To help organizations figure out which specific controls from the SP 800-53 Rev. 5 catalogue they should implement to suit their unique situation, NIST has published a companion publication, titled SP 800-53B.
+To help organizations figure out which specific controls from the SP 800-53 Rev. 5 catalog they should implement to suit their unique situation, NIST has published a companion publication, titled SP 800-53B.

 The Five Control Families to Pay Attention To

 Since SP 800-53 Rev. 5 has 20 control families, it’s important that you prioritize your efforts based on the areas that will have the highest impact.
 In today’s environment, where many people are now working from home, potentially using unauthorized networks and applications and their personal devices, you’ll need to pay particular attention to five control families to ensure adequate protection of your systems: Access Control, Configuration Management, Control Assessments, Monitoring/Logging, and Training.

 1. Access Control Family

 This control family addresses who or what can view or use resources in a computing environment.

 Organizations should provide foundational and advanced levels of awareness training to system users, including measures to test users’ knowledge level.

 To balance monitoring and auditing requirements with other system needs, this control also requires identifying the subset of event types that are logged at a given point in time.

 Policies and procedures help provide security and privacy assurance.

 Baseline configurations serve as a basis for future builds, releases, or changes to systems and include security and privacy control implementations, operational procedures, information about system components, network topology, and logical placement of components in the system architecture.